 I am Commonwealth Professor in the Department of Philosophy at the University of Virginia.
 My interests center in the philosophy of mind, especially self-knowledge, consciousness, mental content, and the self.
-Most recently, I’ve been working on two topics: (1) self-knowledge and (2) the “mind” boundary.
-Details about each of these are below.
+Most recently, I’ve been working on three topics: (1) self-knowledge, (2) the case for dualism, and (3) the “mind” boundary.
+Links to my recent work in each of these areas are below.
 I teach graduate courses in the philosophy of mind and epistemology, and undergraduate courses in these areas and in action theory and free will.

 - “Self-Knowledge and Rational Agency: a defense of empiricism” (forthcoming), Philosophy and Phenomenological Research.

 - Critical notice of Quassim Cassam, Self-Knowledge for Humans (2016).
 Mind 125: 269-80.

 - “Self-Knowledge” (2015) in the Stanford Encyclopedia of Philosophy

 - “Renewed Acquaintance” (2012), in Introspection and Consciousness, edited by Declan Smithies and Daniel Stoljar.
 Oxford University Press, pp. 89-123).

 - Self-Knowledge, (2011) Routledge, New Problems in Philosophy series.

 - “Acquaintance, Parsimony, and Epiphenomenalism” (forthcoming), S. Coleman, ed., The Knowledge Argument Then and Now.
 Cambridge University Press.

 - Dualism (in progress), for U. Kriegel, ed., The Oxford Handbook of the Philosophy of Consciousness.
 Oxford University Press.

 - “Understanding the Internalism-Externalism Debate: What is the Boundary of the Thinker?”
 (2012) in Philosophical Perspectives: Philosophy of Mind, pp. 51-75